 Plan and Prepare Before You Go

-When you're kayaking fishing in the winter, remember that weather conditions are often unpredictable.
+When kayak fishing in the winter, remember that weather conditions are often unpredictable.

-Planning your trip will make your kayaking much more safe and enjoyable.
+Planning your trip will make your kayaking much more safe and more enjoyable.

 - Always have an alternate plan in the case of bad weather or if your trip is unexpectedly extended.

 - Prepare for rapids, strong water conditions, and obstacles before you go.
 Kayak fish along a route that you are familiar with to ensure you are as safe as possible.

 - Use tools like the one from National Oceanic and Atmospheric Administration (NOAA).
 It offers detailed weather forecasts to help you safely kayak in the winter.